 A long code is a standard, 10-digit number that also can be used to send SMS or MMS messages.
 Unlike a toll-free number, the long code is associated with a specific regional area code.

-One of the differences between the two is that short codes allow you to send thousands of messages at once, making them ideal for mass texting, while long codes can only send one message per second.
-A common practice is to register multiple long codes to share the load because short codes can be more costly and frankly more impersonal.
+One of the differences between the two is that short codes allow you to send thousands of messages at once, making them ideal for mass texting, while long codes can only send a limited number of messages per-second.

 Find out more about the pros and cons of using either short or long codes.

-Sending too many messages from a single number during a certain time period could cause that number to be blacklisted.
+Sending too many identical messages from a single number during a certain time period could cause that number to be blacklisted.

 The CTIA, which represents the U.S. wireless communications industry, advises that each long code phone number should stay under 15 to 60 messages per minute and under 200 unique recipients a day.
 (See more best practices from the CTIA.)

 10DLC / Long codes should target less than 60 messages per-minute.